joomlaworks/url-normalizer/README.md

 The plugin works with PHP5 and PHP7.

 It is fully compatible with Joomla versions 1.5, 2.5 & 3.x.

+## DOWNLOAD
+Either use the latest export from this repo (https://github.com/joomlaworks/url-normalizer/archive/master.zip) or select a version to download from: https://www.joomlaworks.net/downloads/

+The plugin supports updating via the Joomla Updater, so any new releases will appear there.

 ## LICENSE